-- the statement of reasons contained in the decision of 20 November 2020 is insufficient, contrary to the last paragraph of Article L. 632-4 of the Code rural et de la pêche maritime (Rural and Maritime Fishing Code): - the refusal to extend infringes the principles of legal certainty and of the protection of legitimate expectations; - the refusal to extend is vitiated by a misuse of powers in that the administration carried out a review of appropriateness, rather than a review of lawfulness: - the refusal to extend the agreement is vitiated by a manifest error of assessment, in that the justification for the qualitative nature of the restrictions laid down in the agreement was not taken into account; - the refusal to extend incorrectly classified the minimum harvesting and marketing dates as measures regulating supply.
+- the statement of reasons contained in the decision of 7 September 2020 is insufficient, contrary to the last paragraph of Article L. 632-4 of the Code rural et de la pêche maritime (Rural and Maritime Fishing Code); - the decision of 7 September 2020 was adopted by an authority lacking competence; - the refusal to extend infringes the principles of legal certainty and of the protection of legitimate expectations; - the refusal to extend is vitiated by a misuse of powers in that the administration carried out a review of appropriateness, rather than a review of lawfulness; - the refusal to extend is vitiated by a manifest error of assessment, since it demonstrated the impact of the sizing measures on quality; - the ground for refusing to extend, alleging that there was no notification under Article 210 of [Regulation (EU) No 1308/2013 of 17 December 2013] is vitiated by errors of fact and law.